vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 Anyway, the only relevant (and alive) projects I could find are [Conan](https://conan.io/), [Buckaroo](https://buckaroo.pm/), [Hunter](https://github.com/cpp-pm/hunter), [VCPKG](https://github.com/Microsoft/vcpkg) and [Pacm](https://sourcey.com/pacm/).
 Neither of which is centralized.
-They all propose to either set up own package server or download packages directly from sources.
+They all propose to either set up their own package server or download packages directly from sources.

 But what about observability?
 How does one find C++ packages to use in their projects?
 What I if want, for example, an HTTP server package?
 My variants are either [Googling](https://lmgtfy.com/?q=c%2B%2B+http+server+library), [GitHubbing](https://github.com/search?q=c%2B%2B+http+library), asking on [Reddit](https://www.reddit.com/r/cpp/comments/cjj9t5/what_c_web_server_library_one_should_use_nowadays/), lurk through manually maintainted [lists of libs](https://en.cppreference.com/w/cpp/links/libs)...
-There is definetely a pain to solve!
+There is definitely a pain to solve!

 ::: off

-While working on this article, I've tried VCPKG, and it's pretty damn good in current stage.
+While working on this article, I've tried VCPKG, and it's pretty damn good in the current stage.
-It has its problems like inability to select a compiler on Windows, or select a compiler in principle, which leads to standard compatibility issues.
+It has its problems like inability to select a compiler on Windows or select a compiler in principle, which leads to standard compatibility issues.
 The latter is more of the loose- C++ -standard issue.

 :::

-Imagine a shiny new world <s>order</s> with a centralized repository of C++ libraries with good searching features, tags, compatibility information etc!
+Imagine a shiny new world <s>order</s> with a centralized repository of C++ libraries with good searching features, tags, compatibility information etc.!

 Would it actually change anything in <s>current government</s> C++?
 I doubt so.

 C++ is archaic by itself!

-Breaking changes to C++ aren't possible even if there was a centralized on-demand library manager solving the library funding problem.
+Breaking changes to C++ aren't possible even if a centralized on-demand library manager was solving the library funding problem.
 There is no fresh blood in C++, most of the youngsters do not want to bear with poor design the language imposes by itself.
 The amount of time needed to convince Stroustrup-aged C++ committee members to push breaking changes into the ISO-governed standard...
 I don't think it's feasible by any means.